couchbase/couchbase-lite-android/README.md

 * Download and run the [GrocerySync](https://github.com/couchbaselabs/GrocerySync-Android) and [TodoLite](https://github.com/couchbaselabs/ToDoLite-Android) demo applications.

-* Create your own Hello World Couchbase Lite via the [Getting Started](http://developer.couchbase.com/mobile/develop/training/build-first-android-app/index.html) guide.  *(warning: these docs correspond to the 1.0.0 release of Couchbase Lite, so you may run into issues with later releases.)*
+* Create your own Hello World Couchbase Lite via the [Getting Started](http://developer.couchbase.com/mobile/develop/training/build-first-android-app/index.html) guide.  *(warning: these Getting Started guide correspond to the 1.0.0 release of Couchbase Lite, so you may run into issues with later releases.)*

 ## Getting the pre-built jars / maven artifacts